spanner/radiant-paperclipped_uploader-extension/README.md

 # Paperclipped Uploader

 This adds a friendly batch-uploader to paperclipped, with progress bars and a very simple interface.
 We use SWFupload to do most of the work.

-## Latest

 The completion of each upload triggers an ajax call to drop a simple description form into what was previously the progress bar, so it's now possible to cue up a batch of uploads and describe them when they finish.
 It's very quick and easy to use.

+## Latest

+Updated to work with 0.8.0, flash 10 and the latest paperclipped.

+It's a bit clumsy at the moment because I haven't found a good way to add Rack middleware from an extension.
+You have to put this in your environment.rb:

+	require "#{RAILS_ROOT}/vendor/extensions/paperclipped_uploader/lib/session_cookie_from_query_string"

+and also this, **before** the `config.middleware.use ::Radiant::Cache` line:

+	config.middleware.use SessionCookieFromQueryString

 ## Status